Blog > Product > GoLinks: What Internal Short Links Can Do for Your Team

 • HR: Manage and curate company-wide resources to improve employee experience and the usage of approved tools

-• Customer success: Access and share tools, priority tickets, customer accounts, and response guidelines
+• Customer Success: Access and share tools, priority tickets, customer accounts, and response guidelines

 • Finance: Access and share resources and tools, also manage and curate various company guidelines, such as the reimbursement process